KyleCulp/equest/README.md

 [Postgraphile](https://www.graphile.org/postgraphile/introduction/)

+# Typescript

+Base tsconfig, and every package has a custom tsconfig.build.json for each packages independant requirements.
+Library packages export folders `cjs` and or `esm`, providing browser js & nodejs builds.

 # Notes

 This repo makes use of many frameworks and libraries.
 Although it may look like resume driven design took place here, this is a student research project for me to gain experience with many technologies and figure out what I want to do after college.